 The new enhancement, by default, collects the transfer digits from the new call leg.
 You also can configure the system to collect the transfer digits from the original call leg.

-Q. Can you explain the E-911 feature support in Cisco Unified SRST?
+Q. Can you explain the E-911 feature support in Cisco Unified SRST and E-SRST?

 A. With Enhanced 911, the location of a caller is identified by the emergency workers at the Public Safety Answering Point (PSAP) using a database called the Automatic Location Identifier (ALI) database.
 Businesses generally have a few special numbers called Emergency Line Identification Numbers (ELINs) registered with the ALI database.
 The total number of registered numbers is determined by local laws, depending upon the geographic area of the business.

-Q. How much does E-911 for SRST support cost?
+Q. How much does E-911 for SRST and E-SRST support cost?

-A. There is no charge for E-911 for SRST support on the Cisco Unified SRST router, but there could be charges for the PSTN trunks to connect to the E-911 network.
+A. There is no charge for E-911 for SRST and E-SRST support on the Cisco Unified router, but there could be charges for the PSTN trunks to connect to the E-911 network.

-To deploy E-911 for SRST support, you need to buy only the right Cisco IOS Software image and SRST feature licenses for the number of phones you have along with the right modules for the PSTN trunk for E-911 connectivity.
+To deploy E-911 for SRST and E-SRST support, you need to buy only the right Cisco IOS Software image with UC technology license package and SRST feature licenses for the number of phones you have along with the right modules for the PSTN trunk for E-911 connectivity.

-Q. What PSTN trunks do I need for E-911 for SRST support?
+Q. What PSTN trunks do I need for E-911 for SRST and E-SRST support?

-A. E-911 for SRST is supported for Centralized Automated Message Accounting (CAMA) and ISDN Primary Rate Interface (PRI) trunks.
+A. E-911 for SRST and E-SRST s supported for Centralized Automated Message Accounting (CAMA) and ISDN Primary Rate Interface (PRI) trunks.

-Q. With the support for the E-911 feature in SRST, do I still need Cisco Emergency Responder?
+Q. With the support for the E-911 feature in SRST and E-SRST, do I still need Cisco Emergency Responder?

 A. Yes.
-E-911 for SRST works only in the fallback mode.
-During normal operation, when the WAN link is up, you need to use Cisco Emergency Responder, which works with Cisco Unified Communications Manager.
+E-911 for SRST and E-SRST works only in the fallback mode.
+During normal operation, when the WAN link is up, you need to use Cisco Emergency Responder, which works with Cisco Unified Communications Manager and Business Edition.

-Q. With the E-911 for SRST feature, can I support all the Cisco Emergency Responder features in the fallback mode?
+Q. With the E-911 for SRST and E-SRST feature, can I support all the Cisco Emergency Responder features in the fallback mode?

-A. Both Cisco Emergency Responder and E-911 for SRST support location tracking of a phone based on the IP address subnet that is assigned to each phone.
+A. Both Cisco Emergency Responder and E-911 for SRST and E-SRST support location tracking of a phone based on the IP address subnet that is assigned to each phone.

 The Cisco Emergency Responder using the Cisco Discovery Protocol also provides automatic location tracking for phones based on the switch port that the phone is plugged into.
 The E-911 for SRST feature does not support per-phone ERL assignment to an individual SCCP or SIP phone.

-Q. What types of phones and fallback modes are supported with the E-911 for SRST feature?
+Q. What types of phones and fallback modes are supported with the E-911 for SRST and E-SRST feature?

 A. E-911 is supported for SCCP, SIP, and analog phones.
 It is supported in the SIP, Media Gateway Control Protocol (MGCP), and H.323 fallback modes.

 Q. What if the WAN link fails when an IP phone in the branch office is calling another IP phone or analog phone in the same branch office?
-Because the IP phone is under the supervision of the central-site Cisco Unified Communications Manager, what happens to the call?
+Because the IP phone is under the supervision of the central-site Cisco Unified Communications Manager or Business Edition, what happens to the call?

 A. When the WAN link fails, the existing calls between IP phones are maintained until either side hangs up.
 Any call legs that involve H.323 (that is, calls using analog phones not configured for SCCP control and H.323 gateways; for example, the Cisco VG224 Analog Phone Gateway) may get dropped within 3 minutes of the WAN failure unless the

-Q. Active calls on SRST-enabled H.323 gateways and analog phones are preserved for about 3 minutes before they are dropped.
+Q. Active calls on SRST/E-SRST-enabled H.323 gateways and analog phones are preserved for about 3 minutes before they are dropped.
 Why 3 minutes?

 A. H.245 TCP keepalives associated with the H.323 call leg are sent once every minute.
 The calls are dropped after the H.245 TCP keepalive timer expires.
 When TCP keepalives are sent out without receiving four acknowledgments in sequence (a process that takes up to 5 minutes), the call leg including the Real-Time Transport Protocol (RTP) voice path is dropped.
 The time actually varies and it also depends on phone type.
 The following observations were noted in the lab when calls were made from one branch office to another and then the Cisco Unified Communications Manager link was shut down for longer than 10 minutes: